Interlisp/Interlisp.github.io/content/en/using/running/running-on-linux.md

 management p.o.v.) to modify the Medley system code.

-Local installation doesn't involve a package manager, so you are responsible for installing any prerequisite packages onto your system before you installing Medley.
+Local installation doesn't involve a package manager, so you are responsible for installing any prerequisite packages onto your system before you install Medley.

 Also note that with local installations, `man medley` will not work.
 However, as indicated below, `./medley --man` will show the medley man page.